nesl/LLM_time_series/report.md

 **4. IMU time series as visual plots:**
 Instead of providing textual information, we plot the IMU time-series into line graph as input to test whether multimodal LLMs can understand patterns in representations other than text.
 ```
 You are an expert of IMU-based human activity analysis.
-The IMU data is collected from {device_name} attached to the user's {location} for {DURATION} seconds with a sampling rate of {freq}Hz.
+The IMU data is collected from {device_name} attached to the user's {location} for {duration} seconds with a sampling rate of {freq}Hz.
 The three-axis accelerations, gyroscopes and magnetometers are plotted in the given picture.

 The person's action belongs to one of the following categories: Still, Walking, Run, Car.